jeesus-bock/cannibalpress/basillus/train.md

 The track underneath make a sound.
 It smells in here, of old people.
 I'm ready to make a move, but where would I be moving?
 I don't have anybody to talk about databases with.
 I'm stuck thinking about thinking about languages.
 Impact, cold shunt.
 I almost spill my soda. it tastes like oranges.
 The person apologizes. _"No need!"_ I reply.

-I lose the signal when the train enters a tunnel. luckily there weren't that many tunnels around and I wasn't 100% dependant of the signal.
+I lose the signal when the train enters a tunnel.
+Luckily there weren't that many tunnels around and I wasn't 100% dependant of the signal.
+Customs manifestations handed down by the metagarcs.
+Seventy five and counting.

+I read the screen of a man.
+He was investigating buy-and-sell boards for used cars.
+Maybe he was tired of taking the train, wanted to take control.
+How could I possibly know his intentions besides lucky guesses.
+My mobile phone is almost out of juice.
+Time to reload, refresh.